aliarzani/temx/README.md

 # OpenDAX BaseApp UI
-#t
-# FREE Open-Source UI for Trading and Wallets Management
+## FREE Open-Source UI for Trading and Wallets Management

 Base React application to build a trading platform interface for use with OpenDAX: https://github.com/openware/opendax Why React?
 Well - it's fresh, fast, flexible, and you can do a lot of UI magic with it without reloading the pages.